basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 Before you start exploring for a good spot, check your `status` and `skills` and note the amount of skillpoints available.
 You could probably learn some skills right now.
 You can use the `skill` command to browse the available skill groups and also to view skills in each group and see what they do.
 The skill system in Wayfar1444 is very friendly and facilitates trying different skills and combinations out.
 If you `learn` a skill and you are not satisfied with it or if you just want to try out something else, you can always `forget` a skill and get 75% of your skillpoints back.

 This also means you don't have to create an army of alts to try out various things as you can often easily flip your complete build around on your main faster than you can setup a new character.
 The reason for this is that you get skillpoints by using skills.
 So the more skills you have, the faster you will get skillpoints.
 This means that on a developed character it's usually not a big problem to regain the skillpoints that were lost.

+When you are a brand new character, the max amount of skillpoints you gain (and consequently spend) is 2500.
+You can increase this amount by completing your background and rerolling.
+More info about this below.

 ### Crafting
 Note: this section is about manual crafting, automated crafting and factories is explained a bit further down.